pothamsettyvenky/mynewproject/README.md

  - mv odl new(changes the file name)
  - rmdir(remove the directory)
  ## the three stages to upload a file into git
- - converted the files into the tracking are
+ - converted the files into the tracking area
  -  create a snapshoot by adding into staging area
  - commits the changes with message